What We Eat

 If you’re unfamiliar with comida mineira, you will be by the end of the trip—and Brazilians everywhere will be jealous.

-While still relatively unknown abroad, it’s one of the most beloved regional cuisines in Brazil, known for its timeless preparation methods and fresh, minimally processed ingredients.
-Wood-fired stoves, clay and cast-iron cookware, locally grown fruits and vegetables, high-quality dairy, and farm-raised pork and chicken form the backbone of most meals.
+While still relatively unknown abroad, the cuisine of Minas Gerais is beloved throughout Brazil, known for its timeless preparation methods and deep ties to rural life.
+Wood-fired stoves, clay and cast-iron cookware, locally grown fruits and vegetables, local cheeses and dairy, and farm-raised pork and chicken form the backbone of many meals.

-Minas has long been known for its coffee and copper pot–distilled cachaça, but no ingredient is more woven into daily life than cheese.
-Artisanal cheeses from Minas Gerais—many of the ones eaten daily in the Espinhaço—have recently been recognized by UNESCO as part of the world’s intangible cultural heritage.
+Mineiros are famous for their love of café and copper pot–distilled cachaça, but no ingredient is more woven into daily life than cheese.
+Artisanal cheeses from Minas Gerais—including many of the ones eaten daily in the Espinhaço—have recently been recognized by UNESCO as part of the world’s intangible cultural heritage.

 Examining the fogão a lenha at Zé’s house in the quilombola community of Covão.
 Still a fixture in many rural homes in the Espinhaço, these wood-fired stoves cook meals and heat water for baths year-round, and warm the house through the winter.